kurtosis-tech/kurtosis/core/tutorials/kurtosis-with-docker.md

     1. **The initializer, who has been waiting for the test controller container to finish, receives the controller exit code**
     1. The initializer prints the controller's logs from the test volume
     1. **The initializer tears down the Docker network that the test network was running in**
+1. The initializer prints a summary of all test statuses
+1. If any test failed, the initializer exits with a non-zero exit code